 Learning about Rhode Island history begins with understanding the ecological and cultural history of Narragansett homelands, settler colonialism’s dispossession of land and culture, and contemporary methods of Indigenous survivance.
 Join Cassius Spears Jr. (Narragansett) and endawnis Spears (Diné/Ojibwe/Chickasaw/Choctaw) for an interdisciplinary discussion of the Narragansett landscapes upon which RISD was founded.
 They will review ecological knowledge, kinship, culture and resilience and contextualize the reclamation work tribal nations are doing here within movements across Turtle Island.
-Registration coming soon.
+MORE INFORMATION

 Wednesday, March 17 | 6 pm ET

-RISD alumna Lina Sergei Attar MArch 01, founder of the Karam Foundation for Syrian refugees, hosts a panel of alumni speakers who work in socially minded nonprofits.
-Panelists will include Stacey Ascher 07 IL, Child Mind Institute; Jonsara Ruth 92 ID, Healthy Materials Lab at Parsons; and Max Frieder 12 PT, Artolution.
-Register now
+Lina Sergie Attar MArch 01, founder of the Karam Foundation for Syrian refugees, hosts a panel of alumni speakers who work in socially-minded nonprofits.
+Panelists will include Stacey Ascher 07 IL, Child Mind Institute; Max Frieder 12 PT, Artolution; Jonsara Ruth 92 ID, Healthy Materials Lab at Parsons.
+REGISTER NOW

 RISD Archives and Special Collections Live Tour

 Thursday, March 19 | 12 noon ET

 Alumna and New Urban Arts board member Lois Harada 10 PR hosts a live tour of RISD’s storied archives with digital archivist Douglas Doe and archivist Andrew Martinez.
 REGISTER NOW